Kisangani: Establishment of Stanleyville and Kisangani

-In early 1964, the Simba Rebellion ("Simba Revolution") occurred, mushrooming into outright rebellion by May and June.
+In early 1964, the Simba Rebellion ("Simba Revolution") occurred, spreading into outright rebellion by May and June.
 By August rebels had overrun Stanleyville from their bases in Wanie Rukula.
 They closed the airport and barred civilians from leaving, including at least one foreign consular staff.
 A number of American and European nationals were taken captive, and, following intense negotiations, Operation Dragon Rouge was launched by Belgium, the Armée Nationale Congolaise (ANC), and a plethora of foreign mercenaries under Colonel Mike Hoare to free the hostages.

 Following Mobutu Sese Seko's ascension to power, on 3 May 1966, Stanleyville was renamed Kisangani as part of his authenticité policies, decreeing it the headquarters of the third economic center of Zaire, after Kinshasa and Lubumbashi.
 Between 1966 and 1967, Kisangani was the site of the Stanleyville mutinies, which resulted in widespread looting.
 As Mobutu's authenticité-driven state ideology persisted throughout the 1970s, Stanley Falls was officially renamed Boyoma Falls.
 On 27 October 1977, the communes were renamed as follows: Belgian I (Mangobo and Tshopo), Belgian II (Lubunga), Brussels (Kabondo), and Stanley (Makiso).
 By 1984, the city had a population of 317,581.

-In 2010, as part of the territorial division aimed at implementing the decentralization policy, the constitution proposed the subdivision of the territory into 26 provinces, as stipulated in Article 2 of the 2006 Constitution.
+In 2010, as part of the territorial division aimed at implementing the decentralisation policy, the constitution proposed the subdivision of the territory into 26 provinces, as stipulated in Article 2 of the 2006 Constitution.
 Programming Law No. 15/004, which determined the modalities for the installation of these new provinces, was adopted on 28 February 2015, followed by the Organic Law establishing the boundaries of the provinces on 25 March 2015.
 Consequently, Orientale Province was dissolved, and Kisangani became the capital of the newly established Tshopo Province.